This post may contain affiliate links. Please read our full Disclosure Policy.

 - The Waitress Apron is a three-quarter length apron that ties off around the waist.
 The waitress apron is widely used by gardeners, crafters and in the kitchen.
 This amazing style of the apron can come with or without pockets and is very comfortable to wear.

 - The Bistro Apron is extremely similar to the waitress apron, however, it is usually much longer in length.
-Used by wait staff and servers worldwide, the bistro apron has a more formal appearance and can come both with or without pockets.
+Used by wait staff and servers worldwide, the bistro apron has a more formal appearance.
+It can come both with or without pockets.

 - The Cross back or Pinafore Apron is an extremely comfortable style of apron.
 Easy to put on and take off, the pinafore apron or cross-back apron does not have waist straps or ties.
 This style of the apron can come with or without pockets on the top and bottom of the apron.